EdaTC/EdaTC/README.md

 # EdlTC: Evidential Deep Learning for Traffic Classification
-This repositories is the code for our work "Evidential Deep Learning for Traffic classification"
+This repositories is the code for our work "I Know I don’t Know: An Evidential Deep Learning Method for Traffic Classification"

 Thanks to
 https://github.com/echowei/DeepTraffic/tree/master